 Examples of Use and Benefits Obtained

-- While working on a fitness application, I talked to people who are just starting to train.
-They mentioned that they often do not understand how to perform exercises correctly.
+- While working on a fitness application, I spoke with people who are just starting to train.
+They shared that they often do not understand how to perform exercises correctly.
 So we added video instructions and step-by-step tips.

-- While creating a note-taking tool, I met with freelancers who work on several projects at once.
+- While creating a note-taking tool, I met with freelancers who work on several projects simultaneously.
 They said they needed a simple way to group ideas by topics.
-We added the feature of virtual "folders" with the ability to set a color and icon, so everyone could navigate their to-do lists more quickly.
+We added a feature for virtual "folders" with the ability to set a color and icon, so everyone could navigate their to-do lists more easily.

-- In the e-book reading app project, I spoke with active book lovers and found out that they often lack the ability to make notes or highlight quotes.
-Thanks to this feedback, we added a convenient notebook where users can immediately enter their favorite excerpts and share them with friends.
+- In the e-book reading app project, I talked to avid readers and found out that they often lack the ability to make notes or highlight quotes.
+Thanks to this feedback, we added a convenient notebook where users can immediately save their favorite excerpts and share them with friends.

 Observation (Field Studies)

 What is it?
 Subtle observation of users in their typical environments.
-They allow us to see the real behavior of people and the nuances of product or service usage that may go unnoticed in the office.
+They allow us to see the real behavior of people and the unnoticed nuances of product or service usage in the office.

 When is it applied?
-In the initial stages, to rethink design tasks and goals.
+In the early stages, to rethink design tasks and goals.
 Also in later stages (evaluation of the finished product), to check how the product is used in real conditions.

 Result.
-Discovery of hidden behavioral patterns and issues that users may not be aware of themselves.
+Discovery of hidden behavioral patterns and problems that users may not be aware of themselves.

-- While working on a home recipe app, I observed people while they were cooking.
-It turned out that their hands were often busy or covered in flour, making it inconvenient for them to scroll the screen.
-After this, we added a voice control mode and large one-touch scrolling buttons.
+- While working on a home recipe app, I observed people as they cooked.
+It turned out that their hands were often busy or covered in flour, making it inconvenient to scroll the screen.
+After that, we added a voice control mode and large one-touch scrolling buttons.

-- While working on a system for store managers, I visited a supermarket and watched how administrators changed price tags and checked inventory.
-It turned out that they found it easier to use a tablet rather than a desktop computer, as they needed to move frequently between the shelves.
+- While working on a system for store managers, I visited a supermarket and watched how the administrators changed price tags and checked the stock of goods.
+It turned out that they preferred using a tablet rather than a desktop computer because they needed to move frequently between the shelves.
 So we adapted the interface for mobile devices.

 Stage 2.
 Defining Problems (Define).
 What tasks and goals does the user have?

-At the second stage, we formulate clear problems that need to be solved based on the information we obtained in the first stage.
-Here we structure the ideas and insights gathered during previous research.
-There are many methods to structure, describe, and capture user problems and tasks.
-Also, an important part is the prioritization methods, that is, identifying the most significant problems.
-We do not cover them in this lesson, but know that they exist.
+In the second stage, we formulate clear problems that need to be solved based on the information we obtained in the first stage.
+Here, we structure the ideas and insights gained during previous research.
+There are many methods to structure, describe, and document the problems and tasks of users.
+Additionally, a separate important part consists of prioritization methods, which means identifying the most critical problems.
+We will not cover them in this lesson, but know that they exist.
 Here is a list of some of them: RICE, Kano, MoSCoW.

 Problem Statement

-What is it?
+What is this?
 A brief description of the essence of the users' "pain" that needs to be solved, based on previous research.
 Usually, a few sentences are enough to describe one problem.
-Several problems can be formulated within one project.
+Within one project, several problems can be formulated.

 When is it applied?
-After conducting user interviews, observations, studying the subject, and analyzing all of this, a general picture should emerge.
-This activity is based on that.
+After conducting interviews with users, observations, subject research, and analysis of all this, a general picture should emerge.
+This activity is conducted based on that.

 Result.
-A specific "what" and "why" we are solving, with the addition of important details.
+A specific "what" and "why" we are addressing along with important details.

 Examples of Defined Problems

 - Subscription Management Tool for Various Services.
 Users forget about their active subscriptions and continue to pay for unnecessary services.
-The problem is that they lack a single place to control all subscriptions and expenses related to them.
+The problem is that there is no single place to control all subscriptions and their costs.

-- Career Advice and Guidance Platform.
+- Career and Vocational Guidance Platform.
 Future applicants have no idea how their choice of profession relates to the job market.
-The problem is the lack of a clear comparison of specialties, future forecasts, and necessary skills for each field.
+The problem is the lack of a clear comparison of specialties, future predictions, and necessary skills for each field.

 - Mobile App for Ordering Medications.
-People who need to quickly purchase medications do not always know which pharmacy has the required product and what its price is.
-The problem is the absence of a convenient way to check availability and place an order without leaving home.
+People who need to quickly buy medical supplies do not always know which pharmacy has the needed product and what its price is.
+The problem is the lack of a convenient way to check availability and place an order without leaving home.

 User Stories

 When is it used?
-During requirements gathering, so the team understands the usage scenarios.
+When gathering requirements to help the team understand the usage scenarios.

-Result.
-A list of stories that helps to keep focus on what is valuable to users.
-Typically, during the project development, you may have several dozen user stories to cover the main functionality of the product.
-Remember, each story addresses a problem or allows the user to achieve their goal.
+Outcome.
+A list of stories that helps maintain focus on what is valuable for users.
+Typically, during the development of a project, you may have several dozen user stories to cover the main functionality of the product.
+Remember that each story addresses a specific problem or enables the user to achieve their goal.

 Examples of User Stories

-- I as a city dweller want to book a parking space in advance through the app so that I don't waste time looking for available parking.
+- I as a city dweller want to book a parking space in advance through the app so that I don't waste time looking for a free parking spot.

 - I as a student want to view comparisons of majors and university conditions to choose the best option for continuing my education.

-- I as a gym visitor want to receive reminders about my workouts so that I don't miss classes and stick to the schedule.
+- I as a gym visitor want to receive reminders about my workouts so that I don't miss classes and stick to my schedule.

 User Personas

 When is it applied?
-After collecting a sufficient amount of data and when it is clear that users can be categorized into one or more groups, each with their own distinctive features.
-And while this is a very popular method, sometimes UX designers forgo the use of personas in favor of, for instance, Jobs to Be Done.
-This approach describes not the users, but specific tasks.
+After collecting a sufficient amount of data and when it becomes clear that users can be categorized into one or more categories with unique characteristics.
+And while this is a very popular method, sometimes UX designers forego the use of personas in favor of, for example, Jobs to Be Done.
+This approach describes not users, but specific tasks.
 Here are a few examples.

-- If we are developing a product for a broad audience, such as a social network, it becomes evident that our user can be anyone, and applying personas here will be difficult.
+- If we are developing a product for a broad audience, for example, a social network, it becomes obvious that our user can be anyone, and applying personas here will be difficult.

-- On the other hand, if we are developing a tool for teachers and students, personas will help differentiate between basic and advanced usage scenarios: what is needed for conducting interactive classes, how to best set up homework checking, etc.
+- However, if we are developing a tool for teachers and students, personas will help delineate basic and advanced usage scenarios: what is needed for conducting interactive classes, how to best set up homework checks, and so on.

 Result.
-Visualization of target users, helping the team understand for whom they are designing.
+Visualization of target users that helps the team understand for whom they are designing.

 -